prettydiff/share-file-systems/documentation/linuxVM.md

    1. Go back into properties and change it to *24bit, 48000 hertz* and click *OK* button.
    1. The *Playback* tab is complete.
 Repeat that process for the microphone under the *Recoding* tab.
    1. Ensure the microphone is enabled in the Windows host recording application.

-## Hostname
-On a relatively clean Linux box there are only two places that need updating to change the hostname.

-1. `sudo vim /etc/hosts` - modify the existing hostname
-2. `sudo hostnamectl set-hostname myNewName` - set the new hostname

 ## Adapters
 In the VM host configure 2 adapters for each guest machine.